 The best mouse you can buy today

 The Logitech MX Master 3 is the best mouse, at least on the productivity front, as well as the best wireless mouse.
 It's comfortable, feature-rich and lasts an amazingly long time on a single charge.
-This sleek gray peripheral is the latest iteration of Logitech's MX Master series, and everything the company has learned from the previous iterations is on full display.
+This sleek gray peripheral is part of Logitech's MX Master series, and everything the company has learned from the previous iterations is on full display.
 The buttons give satisfying clicks, the grip is pleasant to hold and the horizontal thumb wheel makes scrolling through documents a breeze.

 The software is where the MX Master 3 shines, however, as it comes preinstalled with a variety of different functionalities for popular programs.
 From Photoshop to Excel, Logitech has already predicted how you might want to use the horizontal scroll wheel and gesture controls, and developed optimized profiles for each program.
 You can also use the handy Logitech Flow feature, which lets you drag and drop files between two totally different computers, as though they were connected via USB.

 If you walk into an electronics store and make a beeline for the laptop mice, the Logitech M325 is probably the first thing you'll see.
 This mouse is inexpensive and ubiquitous, but it came by its popularity fairly.
 This small gadget is optimized for laptops, making it ideal for frequent travelers, or workers with limited desk space at home.
-It's also extremely comfortable, and provides a DPI just high enough to comfortably scroll across a screen without overshooting your target.
+It's also extremely comfortable, according to user reviews, and provides a DPI just high enough to comfortably scroll across a screen without overshooting your target.
 It's arguably the best wireless mouse for the price.